 - Once finished, press the “Reboot” button.

-When your device boots, it should be rooted with the latest version of Magisk.
+When your device boots, it should be rooted with the latest Magisk 20.4, along with Magisk Manager 7.5.1 installed.
 Although this version disabled MagiskHide by default, it is only for those who are performing a fresh install.
 If you had it enabled before performing the update, it will stay enabled post the update.